rayjung95/react101-wine-api/readme.md

-# React 101
+# React 102

-React 101 is a workshop for those that want to learn React.js and its ecosystem, step by step.
+React 102 is a workshop for those that want to learn React.js and its ecosystem, step by step.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>

-<span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">react-101</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/react-bootcamp/react-101" property="cc:attributionName" rel="cc:attributionURL">Mathieu ANCELIN and Sébastien PRUNIER</a> is distributed under the terms of the <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons - Attribution - NonCommercial - ShareAlike</a>.
+<span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">react-102</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/react-bootcamp/react-102" property="cc:attributionName" rel="cc:attributionURL">Mathieu ANCELIN and Sébastien PRUNIER</a> is distributed under the terms of the <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons - Attribution - NonCommercial - ShareAlike</a>.

-## The "Open Wine Database" app
+## The Single Page Application version of the "Open Wine Database" app with React Router

 During the workshop you will create a webapp to manage your favorite wines* !

+The source code is based on the previous version of the app described in [react-101](https://github.com/react-bootcamp/react-101).

 The main features of the app are

 * List the wines by regions